‘Dragon Ball Super’ Teases The Defeat Of Kale And Caulifla

 The description says that the hero runs out of stamina following his UI transformation, which means that he uses it in full strength that will eventually defeat the girl.
 If it happens, then Goku is hitting two birds with one stone.
 As what the Dragon Ball Super synopsis suggests, Goku’s stamina will be depleted once again following his Ultra Instinct transformation to fight Kafla.

 Goku’s strength has been waning since his backbreaking battle against Jiren The Grey, which annoys Lord Beerus that he had to fight again in full power.
-This only means that Kafla is not something to mess with when it comes to fighting as Goku went beyond his limit to go UI.
+This only means that Kafla is not someone to mess with when it comes to fighting as Goku went beyond his limit to go UI.
 The girl fusion must be too powerful as she was able to take down SSB, but she might have to face her unfortunate fate soon against the new transformation.

 Dragon Ball Super airs on Saturdays on Crunchyroll at 7:15 p.m.
 CST.